AmarTabakovic/go-cat/README.md

 # go-cat
-Cat but with random colors.
+Cat but with colors.
 Written in Go.

 ## Why?